f5devcentral/openssl-pqc-stepbystep-lab/README.md

 **For government contractors and organizations requiring CNSA 2.0 compliance.**

-This path uses OpenSSL 3.2+ with the Open Quantum Safe (OQS) provider for strict CNSA 2.0 algorithm compliance.
+This path uses OpenSSL 3.2+ with the Open Quantum Safe (OQS) provider and strict CNSA 2.0 algorithm compliance.

 ### Modules